-There are plenty of opportunities to go scuba diving in Havana, you don’t have to go to any of the beach resort areas to experience great diving in Cuba.
+There are plenty of opportunities to go scuba diving in Havana; you don’t have to go to any of the beach resort areas far away to experience great diving in Cuba.

 Just twenty minutes out of Havana, at Playa Bacuranao, there is a wreck site that is also connected to a beautiful cave system you can explore on the same dive.

-I had the pleasure of doing this dive with Blue Dive Cuba in the spring of 2021 mid-pandemic!
+I had the pleasure of doing this dive with Blue Dive Cuba while living in Havana, even mid-pandemic!

 Scuba Diving Havana Del Este From Playa Bacuranao

-To be scuba diving in Havana, you need to get a bit out of the city, and today’s scuba dive is at the city district called Habana del Este, East Havana.
+To scuba dive in Havana, you need to get a bit out of the city, and today’s scuba dive is at the city district called Habana del Este, East Havana.

 Arriving at Playa Bacuranao, the starting point for today’s adventure feels really great.
 After months stuck in the city during the pandemic, a day out is exactly what I need.
 This dive site is said to be really good.

-I went to the dive shop and tried and tested all the equipment a few days before the dive day, so all is ready and set to go this beautiful morning.
+I went to the dive shop and tried and tested all the equipment a few days before the dive day, so all was ready and set to go this beautiful morning.

 Also read: Best scuba diving locations in Cuba!